LoehrLab/MMM_Duet_System/MMM_Duet_System_Hardware/README.md

 <h1>MMM Duet System Hardware</h1>
+<h2><u>Important Files and Sections:</u></h2>

+### 1. Shopping list (See section A Below)
+### 2. 3D Printing Files (See subfolder Model Files)
+These are the files you will need to 3D print the base and handle for each MMM Duet System device.
+- Base: 2022_base_model (.f3z, .stl)
+    - Component parts:
+        - BaseBottom (.3mf, .obj, .stl)
+        - BaseTop (.3mf, .obj, .stl)
+        - HandleBase (.3mf, .obj, .stl)
+- Handle: Crank50mm_solid(.f3z, .stl)
+    - Component parts:
+        - SolidHandle (.3mf, .obj, .stl)
+        - Knob (.3mf, .obj, .stl)

+### 3. Arduino Sketch (See subfolder Controller Files)
+An Arduino ‘sketch’ is a file that contains the code that runs on an Arduino board (here, the ESP 32).
+This sketch needs to be loaded onto the Arduino board as detailed in Assembly Step 1.
+### 4. Assembly Instructions (See section B Below)

 <h2><u>Overview:</u></h2>
 Here are the steps to follow to build the hardware for the MMM Duet System.